Jayden Harris: Career

 Harris began his career with Fulham whom he joined at the age of ten, progressing through the ranks to regularly appearing for the Under-23s side before joining National League side Woking on a one-month loan deal in January 2020.
 At the end of the 2019–20 season, Harris extended his contract with the club for a further year having made 23 appearances for the Under-23s side, scoring three goals.
 Harris' departure was confirmed in June 2021.

 On 24 June 2021, Harris signed for National League club Aldershot Town on a two-year contract.
 Having found first-team opportunities more limited following a managerial change, Harris joined National League South side Hampton & Richmond Borough on a one-month loan deal in October 2021.

+Carlisle United

 On 3 August 2022, Harris signed for EFL League Two club Carlisle United for an undisclosed fee on a three-year contract.
-Harris scored his first goal for the club on 5 November with the winner in a 2–1 FA Cup First Round victory over Tranmere Rovers.
+Harris scored his first goal for the club on 5 November with the winner in a 2–1 FA Cup first round victory over Tranmere Rovers.

+In October 2023, Harris joined National League club Eastleigh on loan until January 2024.

+On 3 June 2024, Harris departed Carlisle having had his contract terminated by mutual consent.

+Sutton United

+On 4 June 2024, Harris joined recently relegated National League side Sutton United.